I wonder how many of you have similar problems to me with pets and knitting / crochet projects?

 I also found that there was an unexpected plus side to this scarf.
 I was intending to keep it for myself, but then my ‘other half’ decided that he liked it too.
 Quite a lot actually, which I was rather surprised about.
 When he agreed to be photographed wearing it I realised that he actually looks better in it than I do!
 Hmmmmm.
 Now it is a ‘shared’ scarf.

 I think I’ll knit myself a sweater next – he won’t want to share that…..

 If you are interested in this scarf pattern then it is currently available from Etsy:

-This is a very brief Wool Monkey lesson on how to start a piece of knitting by using the basic knit cast on.
+This is a very brief Wool Monkey lesson on how to do the basic purl stitch.